maxjackson-lab/intercom-gamma-analyzer/TODAY_IMPLEMENTATION_SUMMARY.md

 ## 🔍 **Phase 3: Troubleshooting Analysis (v3.0.7)** ⭐ **YOUR MAIN FOCUS**

 **Implemented:** AI-powered analysis of agent troubleshooting methodology

+**Requirements:**
+- Must use `--individual-breakdown` AND `--analyze-troubleshooting` flags
+- Only available in agent performance mode (not VoC analysis)
+- Adds approximately 90 seconds to analysis time

 **User's Priority:**
 > "what troubleshooting they are doing is it consistent...
 If they escalate without asking technical troubleshooting, how much they troubleshoot - that's kind of my big focus for them honestly"